 Pain at the base of the skull is common when the cervical spine is affected by RA, and this symptom can indicate that the nerves exiting the skull and the upper spine are being irritated or compressed.
 Pressure on the vertebral arteries can lead to blackout spells when the blood that flows through these arteries is reduced when you move your head and neck a certain way.

-A change in the ability to walk can signal increasing pressure on your spinal cord.
-Your gait (the way you walk) may become irregular, and may be accompanied by weakness and problems keeping your balance.
+A change in your ability to walk can signal increasing pressure on your spinal cord.
+Your gait (the way you walk) may become irregular, and may also be accompanied by weakness and problems keeping your balance.
 This is an indication that your spinal cord is being compressed.
-Any change in the ability to walk should be brought to the attention of your doctor.
-Feelings of tingling, weakness, or a loss of coordination can affect the arms or legs.
-Changes in bowel or bladder control such as incontinence or inability to urinate can also occur.
+Any change in the ability to walk should always be brought to the attention of your doctor.
+Feelings of tingling, weakness, or a loss of coordination can also affect the arms or legs.
+Changes in bowel or bladder control such as incontinence or the inability to urinate can also occur.

 If you believe that you are experiencing any of the symptoms of rheumatoid arthritis, then call our spine care experts in Manassas today for an appointment.